English Major, B.S.

 First-Year Composition

 ENGLISH 1130 and ENGLISH 1230 are prerequisites for most English courses.
 English majors must complete the first-year composition sequence or earn transfer credit for equivalent courses taken elsewhere BEFORE taking any English course at the 2000-level or above.
+A grade of 'C-' or better is required.

 World Languages Requirement